 At Black Warrior Foot & Wound Center, we concentrate on treating wounds caused by diabetes.
 Diabetic foot ulcers are open sores or wounds that occur in approximately 20% of patients with diabetes.
 They commonly appear on the bottom of the foot.
 Of those people with ulcers, 6% will be hospitalized due to infection or another complication.

-Get your feet examined by a podiatrist in the Tuscaloosa, AL area today by calling 205-464-9619.
+Get your feet examined by a podiatrist in Nortport, AL and the surrounding Tuscaloosa, AL area today by calling 205-464-9619.

 Our goal with foot wound care is to prevent a potential infection.
 There are many ways you can assist in the process, including: